Deploying a Conferencing Node

 Default: Use Global SSH setting.

-Enter the password to be used when logging in to this Conferencing Node's Linux operating system over SSH.
-The username will always be admin.
+Enter the password to use when logging in to this Conferencing Node's Linux operating system over SSH.
+The username is always admin.

 Logging in to the operating system is required when changing passwords or for diagnostic purposes only, and should generally be done under the guidance of your Pexip authorized support representative.
 In particular, do not change any configuration using SSH — all changes should be made using the Pexip Infinity Administrator interface.

-You will see a subfolder called Virtual Machines, containing an XML file which contains the configuration for the Conferencing Node VM.
+There is a subfolder called Virtual Machines containing an XML file which contains the configuration for the Conferencing Node VM.